asimons04/ferg-clock/README.md

-# Ferg Clock
+# Fergminster Clock
-A shell script I wrote while very drunk that implements a Westminster chiming clock except it uses Fergalicious instead of the Westminster chimes.
+A shell script I wrote while *very* drunk that implements a Westminster chiming clock except it uses Fergalicious instead of the Westminster chimes.

 Like a Westminster chiming clock, at the top of the hour, it will chime once for each hour before completing the "chime" with the rest of the verse.
 Unlike the config options, the chimes are in 12-hour format, so the most you will hear is 12 chimes.
 Additionally, like the clock your grandma probably had, it will do a short chime every 15 minutes.